Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 8. Marvel at Porto São Bento Train Station

-This is a bit of a hidden hem, but check out the Porto São Bento train station, even if you’re catching a train The interior of the station is decorated with traditional blue and white tiles that depicts Portuguese history.
+This is a bit of a hidden hem, but check out the Porto São Bento train station, even if you’re not catching a train.
+The interior of the station is decorated with traditional blue and white tiles that depicts Portuguese history.

 City Tours